vihutuo/flet-web/docs/controls/listview.md

 `True` if scrollbar should automatically move its position to the end when children updated.
 Must be `False` for `scroll_to()` method to work.

+Defaults to `False`.

+### `build_controls_on_demand`

+Whether the `controls` should be built lazily/on-demand, i.e. only when they are about to become visible.
+This is particularly useful when dealing with a large number of controls.

+Defaults to `True`.

 ### `cache_extent`

 Items that fall in the cache area (area before or after the visible area that are about to become visible when the user